morganstanley/binlog/doc/UserGuide.md

     $ bread -f "%S [%d] %n %m (%G:%L)" -d "%m/%d %H:%M:%S.%N" logfile.blog

+The events of the logfile can be sorted by their timestamp using `-s`.
+The complete input is consumed first, then sorted and printed in one go.

+    $ bread -s logfile.blog

 To customize the output and for further options, see the builtin help:

     $ bread -h